 Help is out there

-The Big Book is full of personal stories of alcoholics who tell their stories of suffering, how they came to find AA, and how it changed them.
+The Big Book is full of personal stories of alcoholics who tell their stories, how they came to find AA, and how it changed them.
 The stories start with Bill W.’s story.
-He tells of how he started drinking when he was a soldier and how it followed him to law school where he almost failed because he was too drunk to write during one of his finals.
+He tells of how he started drinking alcohol when he was a soldier, and he continued in law school where he almost failed because he was too inebriated to write during one of his finals.
 As he became a stockbroker, the drinking only got worse until he lost his job and money.
-His wife worked in a department store while he drank all night and all day.
+His wife worked in a department store while he continued to drink alcohol night and day.

 Take action & empower yourself

 The bulk of the Big Book is personal stories that appeal to people from all different walks of life.
-There are stories of doctors, teenagers, stay-at-home mothers, and businessmen and women who are all alcoholics.
-Each one tells their story of hitting rock bottom, how they found AA, and how it changed their life.
+There are stories of doctors, teenagers, stay-at-home mothers, and businessmen and women who are all had their challenges with alcohol.
+Each one tells their story of “hitting rock bottom,” how they found AA, and how it changed their life.
 Although much of AA’s method is centered around a higher power, chapter 4 titled “We Agnostics” speaks to atheists and agnostic alcoholics, urging them to place any prejudice against religion aside and to wholeheartedly partake in the program.

 If you believe your drinking is negatively affecting your life and are considering seeking out treatment, AA lists 12 questions.
-If you answer yes to at least 4 of them, you most likely have a serious alcohol problem.
+If you answer yes to at least 4 of them, you most likely have a serious problem with alcohol.
 Some of these questions include, “Do you wish people would mind their own business about your drinking– stop telling you what to do?” and “Do you ever try to get “extra” drinks at a party because you do not get enough?”